MicrosoftDocs/windows-dev-docs/windows-apps-src/networking/which-networking-technology.md

 ---
 ms.assetid: 2CC2E526-DACB-4008-9539-DA3D0C190290
-description: A quick overview of the networking technologies available for a UWP developer, with suggestions on how to choose the technologies that are right for your app.
+description: An overview of the networking technologies available for a UWP developer, with suggestions on how to choose the technologies that are right for your app.
 title: Which networking technology?' ms.date: 02/08/2017
 ms.topic: article
 keywords: windows 10, uwp
 ms.localizationpriority: medium
 ---

 # Which networking technology?

-A quick overview of the networking technologies available for a UWP developer, with suggestions on how to choose the technologies that are right for your app.
+An overview of the networking technologies available for a UWP developer, with suggestions on how to choose the technologies that are right for your app.

 ## Sockets